-The Alliance's Pune program is based at the Gokhale Institute of Politics and Economics, one of India's oldest and most prestigious research institutes in economics in India.
+The IFSA's Pune program is based at the Gokhale Institute of Politics and Economics, one of India's oldest and most prestigious research institutes in economics in India.
 Alliance students are able to enjoy the best of campus life while having a welcoming program center dedicated to Alliance courses and activities.

-Classes will be based at the Alliance center in Pune.
+Classes will be based at the IFSA center in Pune.
 All students are required to take two mandatory courses, one of which is an overview of India and the other is a 3-credit internship or directed research, with an academic training component built in.
 Students complete their course load with three electives in Indian culture and language as well as business and arts/science courses.

 Students must take the following courses: